mihirchronicles/mihirchronicles.github.io/content/essays/monkey-management.md

 Harvard Business Review in 1974 published “Who's Got the Monkey” authored by William Oncken Jr and Donald L. Wass.
 The article described unsolved problems of employees which are delegated upwards causing the “monkey” to jump on a manager's back.
 This increases workload for a manager.

 This analogy struck me hard.
 I have taken my own spin on the analogy and applied to my world of product management.
-Product managers do not own a team but they manage sideways, upwards and downwards.
+Product managers do not own a team, but they manage sideways, upwards and downwards.
 If we are not good at monkey management, we can lose track of time and individual autonomy.
 It would be easier for Engineering, Design, and Leadership to target product team for being a bottleneck.

 Let us explore a scenario which shall show how monkey jumps from one back to another.